When the Creation Kit Fights Back

 The outfit problem

-Sometimes an armor mesh behaves like a ticking bomb.
-You add one material, everything looks fine… until you apply that outfit to a NPC.
+The other side of that sword is that sometimes… an armor or outfit behaves like a ticking bomb.
+You get everthing into the folders.
+You open up Xedit and tell it what you want.
+Voila!
+Everything looks fine… until you apply that outfit to a NPC.
 Then the CK decides it’s had enough of your optimism and collapses in on itself.
-The file is gone.
+The work you did is gone.
 Your will to live?
 Also gone.

 The face problem